smart-edge-open/specs/doc/getting-started/network-edge/controller-edge-node-setup.md

 4. Single-node cluster can be deployed by running command: `./deploy_ne.sh single`
 ## Docker Registry

 Docker registry is a storage and distribution system for Docker Images.
-On OpenNess environment, Docker registry service deployed as a pod on Master Node.
-Docker Registry authentication enabled with self-signed certificates and all worker  and master node will have access to docker registy.
+On OpenNESS environment, Docker registry service deployed as a pod on Master Node.
+Docker Registry authentication enabled with self-signed certificates and all worker and master node will have access to docker registry.

 ## Deploy Docker Registry: